-In the tab Points settings you can configure in detail the rules that will let your customers earn points and the rewarding process.
+In the tab Points options, you can configure in detail the rules that will let your customers earn points and the rewarding process.

 General conversion rules

-Assign points for every product purchased: here you can set a conversion rate based on the product price.
+- Assign points for each product purchased: here you can set a conversion rate based on the product price.

-Please, note: conversion rate is applied on each product price and not on cart total, meaning that points are calculated from the price of each product first and then summed up.
+Please, note: conversion rate is applied to each product price and not on cart total, meaning that points are calculated from the price of each product first and then summed up.

 The example below will clarify this.

 - Dark navy t-shirt: €19.90

 - Shopping bag: €79.90